 The registered inspector must ensure that all team inspectors are well briefed about the inspection before it begins and hold a pre-inspection briefing meeting of the team.
 There must be a shared understanding of the context of the school, the main issues for the inspection and its focus, so that there is common purpose in the team’s work; all team members must contribute to inspecting the school as a whole.
 The registered inspector must ensure that copies of all the documents listed in paragraphs 58, 60 and 61, as well as the pre-inspection commentary, are sent to all team inspectors, including the lay inspector, well before the inspection.

-It is good practice to ensure that the inspection team, or as many members as are going to be present at the beginning of the inspection, meets before the inspection commences.
+It is good practice to ensure that members of the inspection team, or as many members as are going to be present at the beginning of the inspection, meet before the inspection commences.
 This enables any final briefing to be completed, the work of the first day confirmed and procedural and quality assurance procedures explained.
 Inspectors who join the team later in the inspection should be fully briefed on the progress of the inspection and emerging findings, as well as on the work they need to do.

 ON-SITE INSPECTION